girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 # High Resolution Display using the Retina Imgae Concept

-With the high use of internet devices, their sizes and specifications vary, and also the displays they use may well be completely different. picture element density of the devices that will diverge on one device from others and this density is thought as picture element Per Inch(PPI) or Dots Per Inch(DPI). the foremost common show is that the one called a "Retina Display" on the newest Apple MacBook professional notebooks, and recently iMac computers. thanks to the distinction in picture element density between a "Retina" and "Non-Retina" displays, some pictures that haven't been created with a high-resolution show in mind may look "pixelated" once rendered on a high-resolution show.
+The Apple has introduced a display called the "Retina Display" which is much better than our normal display such as picture element Per Inch(PPI) or Dots Per Inch(DPI).
+This display has high resolution power and we can easily distinguish between normal and retina display because each display vary sizes and specifications.

 ### Display Resolution